javibravo/simpleue/README.md

 And was well the source *queue name*.
 The consumer will need additional queues to manage the process:

    - **Processing queue** (only for Redis): It will store the item popped from source queue while it is being processed.
-   - **Failed queue**: All tasks that fail (according the Task definition) will be add in this queue.
+   - **Failed queue**: All Jobs that fail (according the Job definition) will be add in this queue.
-   - **Error queue**: All tasks that throw and exception in the management process will be add to this queue.
+   - **Error queue**: All Jobs that throw and exception in the management process will be add to this queue.

 **Important**

 For AWS SQS Queue all the queues must exist before start working.

-Task
+Jobs
 ----

-The task interface is used to manage the task received in the queue.
-It must manage the domain business logic and **define the STOP task**.
+The job interface is used to manage the job received in the queue.
+It must manage the domain business logic and **define the STOP job**.

-The task is abstracted form the queue system, so the same task definition is able to work with different queues interfaces.
-The task always receive the message body from the queue,
+The job is abstracted form the queue system, so the same job definition is able to work with different queues interfaces.
+The job always receive the message body from the queue,

 Install
 -------